From the MicaCam episode, you can learn how to:

 The Experiment

-MicaCam Episode 04 - original broadcast date: 25th May 2022
+Original broadcast date: 25th May 2022

-In this episode we talked with our guest, Laura Peces-Barba Castaño, about how hearts regenerate after injury in the model organism zebrafish.
+In this video we talked with our guest, Laura Peces-Barba Castaño, about how hearts regenerate after injury in the model organism zebrafish.
 Mammalian hearts have a very limited capacity to regenerate after injury, leading to the presence of scar and fibrotic tissue.
 However, zebrafish hearts can regenerate after severe injury without scar formation, making the zebrafish a great experimental tool to explore cardiac injury.

 Laura showed us the experimental procedure to injure the tip of a zebrafish heart and how she processed the hearts for imaging.
 We learned to identify the border zone between the injured and non-injured tissue and how this zone is the most interesting area for studying heart recovery.
 She used specific staining of cardiomyocytes, proliferating cells, and all cells to create differential staining patterns within the border zone.
 The differential staining patterns allowed the quantification of injured and proliferating cardiomyocytes.
 Laura also described some of the challenges of when processing, staining, and imaging the cardiac tissue sections.